-So let’s remove the camera from the situation here and focus on situations where it is preferable to use manual focus.
-I tend to prefer to use manual focus in these situations:
+Let’s put the camera aside for a moment and focus on situations where it’s advantageous to use manual focus.
+I personally prefer to use manual focus in these instances:

 - Astrophotography